$S^1$-equivariant Index theorems and Morse inequalities on complex manifolds with boundary: Appendix

-This work was started when the authors visited Institute of Mathematics of National University of Singapore for the program "Complex Geometry, Dynamical System and Foliation Theory".
+This work was started when the authors visited Institute of Mathematics of National University of Singapore for the program ``Complex Geometry, Dynamical System and Foliation Theory".
 Parts of this work were finished when the second and third author visited Institute of Mathematics, Academia Sinica from July to September 2017.
 The authors would like to express their gratitude to both of the institutes for hospitality, a comfortable accommodation and financial support during their visit.
+We would like to express our deep gratitude to the Referee for the thorough reading and useful comments and suggestions, which were very helpful to us.